Structures in higher-order quantum correlations due to non-spatial symmetries: Acknowledgments

-\emph{Acknowledgments.} This work was supported by the Innovation Program for Quantum Science and Technology Project No. 2023ZD0300600, the National Natural Science Foundation of China/Hong Kong Research Council Collaborative Research Scheme Project CRS-CUHK401/22, the Hong Kong Research Grants Council Senior Research Fellow Scheme Project SRFS2223-4S01, and the New Cornerstone Science Foundation.
+\paragraph*{Funding:} This work was supported by the Quantum Science and Technology - National Science and Technology Major Project No. 2023ZD0300600, the National Natural Science Foundation of China/Hong Kong Research Council Collaborative Research Scheme Project CRS-CUHK401/22, the Hong Kong Research Grants Council Senior Research Fellow Scheme Project SRFS2223-4S01, and the New Cornerstone Science Foundation. \paragraph*{Competing interests:} There are no competing interests to declare.